Buffden/battle-arena/docs/05-PROJECT_MANAGEMENT/EPICS/EPIC_VS_4_PROFILE_AND_PROGRESSION.md

 ## Stories (Player Experience)

-### VS-4-1: Player can view their profile with statistics
+### VS-4-1: Implement player profile view with statistics and rank tier display

 **User Story:** As a player, I want to view my profile with my statistics so that I can see my progress and how I'm performing.